CattyMeowy/swifticat.github.io/rules.md

 Sure, they could sound wrong to you but it really isn't.
 Everyone deserves to be respected and feel welcome.
 No one should shame or feel shamed of someone's/your hobbies and interests.

+# - Promo -

+**4. Self promotion is allowed if you are streaming.**

+You are allowed to post your channel link in #chat if you are currently streaming